Deploy Applications on Kubernetes

 graph TD; A[Deployment] -->|Manages| B[Pods] B -->|Contains| C[Containers] B -->|Communicates via| D[Services] D -->|Exposes| E[External Clients]

-Understanding these objects is crucial as you proceed to define their configurations in YAML.
+Understanding these objects is crucial because you will define their desired state and configuration using YAML manifests.

 YAML Manifest Overview

-With this understanding, you are ready to create your first YAML manifest.
+Now that you understand the basics of Kubernetes objects and YAML manifests, you are ready to create your first manifest.

 Creating a YAML Manifest